Creating your birth space should be a priority focus while you are pregnant. Do not neglect this important aspect of your birth plan.

 Think about all other mammals, they do not enter into a bright room full of other animals.
 No instead they go into a dark, quiet place where they feel safe and protected.
 YOU NEED THE SAME!

 However, it's important to note that these hormones are only released effectively under certain circumstances.
 These circumstances all center around you feeling safe and secure.
 Thus creating a birth space that centers around your needs.

 Creating your birth space begins with a few important factors centered around your five senses:

 - Mood (all senses)

 Why is lighting important?
 Did you know that we release natural melatonin in dim lights.
 This is uber important mama in creating your birth space.
-Here’s why.
+Here's why.
 Melatonin works with another critical hormone, oxytocin.
 Oxytocin is the main man when it comes to labor progression.
 So, we do not want to hinder it at all.
-Sunlight and artifical lights inhibit melatonin.
+Sunlight and artificial lights inhibit melatonin.